Is it safe to travel for the holidays this year? - KESQ

 Should you travel for the holidays in 2020?
 What precautions will make it safer?
 Who will be there and how careful have they been?

-The US Centers for Disease Control and Prevention says that travel increases the chances of contracting and spreading Covid-19.
-Staying home is the best way to protect against getting and spreading the virus, yet many people are likely to travel before the year is over.
+The US Centers for Disease Control and Prevention says that travel increases the chances of contracting and spreading Covid-19, and health officials are reminding people that clusters are emerging from gatherings of family and friends.

+“We’ve seen a great deal of community spread from household gatherings,” said Alex Azar, US Health and Human Services Secretary, on October 19.

+Azar said people need to use common sense and assess the circumstances in the community to determine if they should have gatherings over the holidays.

 CNN spoke with medical experts on how to reduce the risks around holiday travel and when you really should skip it altogether.